open-telemetry/oteps/text/0042-separate-context-propagation.md

 ## Context details
 OpenTelemetry currently implements three context types of context propagation.

 **Span Context -** The serializable portion of a span, which is injected and extracted.
-The readable attributes are defined to match those found in the  W3C **traceparent** header.
+The readable attributes are defined to match those found in the  [W3C Trace Context specification](https://www.w3.org/TR/trace-context/).

 **Correlation Context -** Correlation Context contains a map of labels and values, to be shared between metrics and traces.
 This allows observability data to be indexed and dimensionalized in a variety of ways.
 Note that correlations can quickly add overhead when propagated in-band.
 But because this data is write-only, it may be possible to optimize how it is transmitted.